soundslikefrank/grow/Readme.md

-# frank.counts
+# GROW

-A Eurorack sequencer sporting a varying amount of features.
+A Eurorack genetic sequencer.

 This repository serves as the home for its MCU code and hardware schematics.